 - Other PC notifications also come out of the main speaker;

-- Turrets have considerable computing power that a software installation can’t provide, leading to possible processing issues;
+- Turrets have considerable computing power that a software installation obviously can’t provide, leading to possible processing issues;

 - PCs and laptops can lock up or slow down on a regular basis.

 As with 9/11, this could be the event that drives the solution to these problems and accelerates the eventual migration to software trader voice.

 Trader Voice Compliance